paladique/Workshop-DataInAzure/README.md

 ### Using the Notebook

+Azure Machine Learning Studio will be used to work with the notebook, you may have already completed the creation step.
+If not refer to the instructions on how to create a [Machine Learning Workspace](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace#create-a-workspace)

 7. Download/Clone the notebook content in this repo (`notebook-data` folder)
 8. Go to your created Azure Machine Learning service in the Portal > **Launch Now** to open the Machine Learning Studio
 9. Go to **Notebooks** > **Start Now**